mmaelicke/scikit-gstat/docs/userguide/introduction.rst

 ======================

-The basic idea of geostatistics is to describe and estimate spatial correlations in a set of point data.
-While the main tool, the variogram, is quite easy to implement and use, a lot of assumptions are underlying it.
+The basic idea of geostatistics is to describe and estimate spatial covariance, or correlation, in a set of point data.
+While the main tool, the semi-variogram, is quite easy to implement and use, a lot of important assumptions are underlying it.
 The typical application is geostatistics is an interpolation.
-Therefore, although using point data, a basic concept is to understand these point data as a sample of a (spatially) continuous variable that can be described as a random field :math:`rf`, or to be more precise, a Gaussian random field in many cases.
+Therefore, although using point data, a basic concept is to understand this point data as a sample of a (spatially) continuous variable that can be described as a random field :math:`rf`, or to be more precise, a Gaussian random field in many cases.
 The most fundamental assumption in geostatistics is that any two values